katieshaffer/user_event_data/README.md

-Raw data can be found in the `datasets` folder.
+Raw data can be found in the `dataset` folder.